uptane/pures/pure2.md

     -   All Root metadata files from the Director repository, from version 1 to the most-recent version at the time the offline update is generated

-    -   The offline-update Snapshot metadata file
+    -   The Offline-update Snapshot metadata file

-    -   Exactly one offline-update Targets metadata file
+    -   Exactly one Offline-update Targets metadata file

--   All target images referenced in the offline-update Targets metadata file
+-   All target images referenced in the Offline-update Targets metadata file

 ### Metadata verification procedures

-The procedures for verifying offline-update metadata are similar to the procedures for verifying normal director metadata.
+The procedures for verifying Offline-update metadata are similar to the procedures for verifying normal director metadata.
 However, there are some key differences.
 The procedures for sending images from the primary to secondaries, as well as for verifying and installing the images once the metadata has been verified, remain the same.

 Note: wherever the "Uptane Standard" or "the Standard" is referenced, it refers to version 1.2.0 of the Standard, available at https://uptane.github.io/uptane-standard/1.2.0/uptane-standard.html.

-The primary still SHALL verify all target images listed in the Director offline-update metadata, while secondaries MAY verify only the images they will install.
+The primary still SHALL verify all target images listed in the Director Offline-update metadata, while secondaries MAY verify only the images they will install.

 #### Download and verify metadata from the well-known location

-The Primary SHALL download metadata for all offline-update targets and perform a full verification on it.
+The Primary SHALL download metadata for all Offline-update targets and perform a full verification on it.
 Full verification of metadata means that the ECU checks that the Targets metadata about images from the Director repository matches the Targets metadata about the same images from the Image repository.
 This provides resilience to a key compromise in the system.

-Because of the nature of offline updates, sometimes the offline-update image will contain newer metadata than the primary has, and sometimes the converse will be true.
+Because of the nature of offline updates, sometimes the Offline-update image will contain newer metadata than the primary has, and sometimes the converse will be true.
 Most of the differences or new steps in the verification process are to deal with this reality; the rest of the differences are steps that were removed because they aren't applicable, mostly relating to the ECU version reports and vehicle version manifest.

-In order to perform offline-update verification, an ECU SHALL perform the following steps.
+In order to perform Offline-update verification, an ECU SHALL perform the following steps.

 1. Load and verify the current time or the most recent securely attested time.

 2. Check if updated Director root metadata is available in the well-known location, following the procedure listed in Section 5.4.4.3 of the Standard, loading the root metadata file(s) from the well-known location instead of attempting to download them from the repository.

-3. Update offline-update Snapshot metadata from the well-known location:
+3. Update Offline-update Snapshot metadata from the well-known location:

-    1. Load the offline-update Snapshot metadata file from the well-known location.
-If the version number of the existing offline-update Snapshot metadata file is equal to or greater than the one found in the well-known location, continue to step 4.
+    1. Load the Offline-update Snapshot metadata file from the well-known location.
+If the version number of the existing Offline-update Snapshot metadata file is equal to or greater than the one found in the well-known location, continue to step 4.

-    2. Otherwise, check that it has been signed by the threshold of unique keys specified for the offline-update Snapshot role in the latest Root metadata file.
+    2. Otherwise, check that it has been signed by the threshold of unique keys specified for the Offline-update Snapshot role in the latest Root metadata file.
 If the new Snapshot metadata file is not signed as required, discard it, abort the update cycle, and log the signature failure.
 (Checks for an arbitrary software attack.)

-    3. Check that the version number listed by the previous Snapshot metadata file for each offline-update Targets metadata file is less than or equal to its version number in this Snapshot metadata file.
+    3. Check that the version number listed by the previous Snapshot metadata file for each Offline-update Targets metadata file is less than or equal to its version number in this Snapshot metadata file.
 If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and log the failure.
 (Checks for a rollback attack.)

     4. Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Snapshot metadata file.
 If the new Snapshot metadata file is expired, discard it, abort the update cycle, and log the potential freeze attack.
 (Checks for a freeze attack.)

-4. Traverse the list of offline-update Targets metadata files in the offline-update Snapshot metadata until a matching filename is found in the well-known location.
+4. Traverse the list of Offline-update Targets metadata files in the Offline-update Snapshot metadata until a matching filename is found in the well-known location.
 If no matching file is found, abort the update cycle and log the error.
 If one is found, perform the following verification procedure:

     1. Check that the version number of this Targets metadata file matches the version number listed in the latest Snapshot metadata.
 If the version number does not match, discard it, abort the update cycle, and log the failure.

-    2. Check that the Targets metadata has been signed by the threshold of unique keys specified for the offline-updates Targets role in the latest Root metadata file.
+    2. Check that the Targets metadata has been signed by the threshold of unique keys specified for the Offline-updates Targets role in the latest Root metadata file.
 If not, discard it, abort the update cycle, and log the failure.
 (Checks for an arbitrary software attack.)

     3. Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Targets metadata file.
 If not, abort the update cycle and log the failure.
 (Checks for a freeze attack.)

     4. Check that there is at most one target in the metadata that can be installed on this ECU.
 The exact method for this will vary between implementations.
 For example, if each target specified a hardwareId, make sure that there is only one target listed for this ECU's hardwareId.
 If there is more than one target that could be installed on this ECU, abort the update cycle and log the failure (if this is the primary ECU) or report the failure to the primary ECU (if this is a secondary ECU).

-5. If the offline-update Targets metadata indicates that there is no new target for this ECU (either because there is no target valid for install on this ECU, or because the target is already installed), the verification process MAY be stopped here and considered complete.
+5. If the Offline-update Targets metadata indicates that there is no new target for this ECU (either because there is no target valid for install on this ECU, or because the target is already installed), the verification process MAY be stopped here and considered complete.
 Otherwise, continue with the rest of the steps.

 6. Check if updated Image repository root metadata is available in the well-known location, following the procedure listed in Section 5.4.4.3 of the Standard, loading the root metadata file(s) from the well-known location instead of attempting to download them from the repository.